O JARGON BUSTER

 - A path that appears during a competition due to many

-trampling the vegetation along the same route.
+orienteers trampling the vegetation along the same

 - Elite course

-extra long courses are provided for the best competitors at M/W20 and
+for the best competitors at M/W20 and M/W21 age classes.
+Entry is usually

-Entry is usually restricted by selection.
+restricted by selection.

 - ELO